syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/Color-Groups.md

 Size of the color items can be set through ColorItemSize property.
 Default width is 13 and height is 13.

-> Note: The colors within the groups are clickable at design time and you can change the color using property grid as in the below image.
+N> The colors within the groups are clickable at design time and you can change the color using property grid as in the below image.

 ![](ColorPickerUIAdv_Images/Overview_img266.jpeg)